chemerisuk/better-dom-boilerplate/README.md

 "gh-pages": "gulp gh-pages --gulpfile node_modules/better-dom-boilerplate/gulpfile.js --cwd ."
 ```

+NOTE: before running `npm run release` you have to change `"version"` field in `package.json` to the disared value.

 ### Customization
 Use property `autoprefixer` in `package.json` to override list of supported browsers.
 Default value: